Uk

 Another dentist, Dr Sonal Bhoot from Dental Expressions Leawood agrees that a hydrogen peroxide mouthwash can reduce bacterial growth, but he is more generous in promoting it as a way to whiten teeth—only, of course, when used with the “utmost care and precaution.”

 Dr William Cranford from Cranford Dental says it can help lower the levels of bacteria in the mouth for a short period of time.
-For this reason, in fact, during the COVID pandemic, he and his team are asking patients to gargle with a hydrogen peroxide mouth rinse prior to going in for dental treatment.
+For this reason, in fact, during the COVID pandemic, he and his team asked patients to gargle with a hydrogen peroxide mouth rinse prior to going in for dental treatment.

 Before gargling with peroxide, Dr Cranford advises mixing water with a 3% hydrogen peroxide solution to obtain a 1% solution.
 At that percentage, he says, hydrogen peroxide is no longer carcinogenic.